by Clive Aaron Gill

 We walk inside, and we’re greeted by the hostess, Emily, who is Nicholas’ friend from college.
 She gives us a charming smile, gestures to the side and says, “Get your drinks at the bar, guys.”

-A pretty, young woman wearing a white dinner jacket offers hors d’oeuvres.
+A pretty young woman wearing a white dinner jacket offers hors d’oeuvres.
 I eat toast with lobster and avocado, chewing slowly and enjoying the rich flavor.
-I can’t resist a second plate, loving the sweetness of a carrot tart with creamy ricotta cheese and almonds.
+I love the sweetness of a carrot tart with creamy ricotta cheese and almonds.

 “I gotta dance,” I say to Nicholas.
 I had studied at the Tippy Toe Dance Academy in Salem, whose owner taught modern, hip-hop and international folk dance.

 “Go for it, buddy,” Nicholas says.

 I head to four girls dancing together, and they watch me as I dart into the middle of their group.
 They clap to the rhythm as I coordinate my movements and end with a slick-the-hair-back move.
 People clap, grin and slap me on my back.

 A green-eyed woman approaches me.
 She’s a foot shorter than my six feet, three inches, and she’s wearing tight-fitting, black leather pants, a white T-shirt and a burnt-orange blazer.
 Oh my God, she has a gorgeous, radiant smile.
 What’s this strange fluttering in my chest?
 Why is my heart beating so fast?
 I realize I’ve stopped breathing, and I draw in a deep breath.
 “Only once,” my mother would say, “will you have an immediate connection with a woman.”
 Tonight might be that connection.

 “I saw you dance,” she says.
 “You’re good.”